Randy0601/Soccer-Analysis/README.md

     where the capacity to ascertain and analyze the abilities of indivual players is critical in choosing players during the draft rounds.
-This visualization tool enables the objective comparison of players thus promoting strategic and tactical choices of players during each draft round.
+This visualization tool enables the objective comparison of players thus promoting strategic and tactical choices of players during each draft round.-

 ## Project Proposal